-In April 2022, a new staffing structure was introduced, however it has continued to be challenging to appoint to specialist corporate roles and retained firefighters.
-During 2022/23 a review of the retained duty system was undertaken and the findings presented to the Senior Leadership Team in February 2023.
-Some recommendations have already been implemented, but there is now a national discussion regarding terms and conditions, which has superseded some elements of the review.
-In contrast recruitment to Wholetime firefighter vacancies continues to attract a high level of applications, with 24 new starters in 2022/23.
+In June 2023, the staffing structure was refined, however it has continued to be challenging to appoint to specialist corporate roles and retained firefighters.
+During 2023/24 work continued on implementing the recommendations arising from the review of the retained duty system (RDS), taking account of the national discussion regarding terms and conditions, which has superseded some elements of the review.